ericTrautsch/ericTrautsch/README.md

-hi, i'm eric trautsch.
+hi, i'm ET.

 I'm interested in AI/ML, particularly how to make use of ML and AI practically and at scale in production.
+Also interested in all things k8s & embracing the dev-ops mindset.
 Fan of mountain biking and fall weather.

 <!---